Have you been in an environment where the focus is on projects instead of products?

 - Create a product vision, strategy, and road-map in collaboration with your customers, team members, and key stakeholders

-- Facilitate a joint retrospective across development teams to show and act on problems
+- Facilitate a joint retrospective across teams to discover, show, and act on problems

 - Have one overall product backlog to prioritize and pull from

-- Apply a lean and agile mindset to continuously improve and drive change quickly in areas that are within your circle of influence
+- Lead with a lean and agile mindset to continuously improve and drive change quickly in areas that are within your circle of influence

 These things may help to show problems and provide more product focus.
 Implementing a scaled framework such as LeSS will ideally build alignment and expose more problems from the bottom up in the organization.
 In addition, looking into lean budgeting such as in SAFe may improve the budgeting process.